willowell/willowell/CV.md

 ## Full Stack Software Developer

-Agile user-oriented professional with 3+ years experience.
+Agile, user-oriented professional with over 3 years of experience.
 Loves learning, experimenting with, and staying up-to-date with computer technologies and best practices.
-Strives to deliver an accessible, superior UX and DX.
-Designs solutions with a test-driven, domain-driven, and functional- and immutable-first approach, focusing on ["Parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) and the ["Functional Core, Imperative Shell"](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) pattern.
+Strives to deliver an accessible, superior user experience (UX) and developer experience (DX).
+Designs solutions with a test-driven, domain-driven, and functional- and immutable-first approach, focusing on pragmatic solutions that deliver value to users.

 ## Areas of Interest (Ask me about...)